If you are looking for alternative ways to keep your dog healthy, you have probably come across the tiny but powerful turmeric plant.

 - Remove from heat and add coconut oil and black pepper

-- Allow to cool for three hours
+- Allow cooling for three hours

 - Refrigerated for 2-3 weeks or freeze if necessary